-The memory map in Figure 5 shows the 1024-bit EPROM section of the DS1982 that is configured as four pages of 32 bytes each.
+The memory map in Figure 4 shows the 16384 bits EPROM section of the DS1985 which is configured as 64 pages of 32 bytes each.
 The 8-bit scratchpad is an additional register that acts as a buffer when programming the memory.
-Data is first written to the scratchpad and then verified by reading an 8-bit CRC from the DS1982 that confirms proper receipt of the data.
+Data is first written to the scratchpad and then verified by reading a 16-bit CRC from the DS1985 that confirms proper receipt of the data and address.
 If the buffer contents are correct, a programming voltage should be applied and the byte of data will be written into the selected address in memory.
 This process ensures data integrity when programming the memory.
-The details for reading and programming the 1024-bit EPROM portion of the DS1982 are given in the "Memory Function Commands" section.
+The details for reading and programming the 16384 bits EPROM portion of the DS1985 are given in the Memory Function Commands section.